-" Once you're ready, complete the short application form and contract of agreement, then send them through to catering@foodforlife.org.uk
+" Once you're ready, complete the short application form and contract of agreement, then send them through to catering@foodforlife.org.uk through to the application stage.

 Once we receive your application form, contract and fee, one of our designated Certification Officers will contact you to guide you through the next stage of the process, through to your inspection.